zanedr/front-end-submissions-public/1608/4-module/jet-fuel/Matt&Chelsea.md

 #### Link to a specific block of your code on Github that you are proud of
 * Why were you proud of this piece of code?
+This was our own extension of generating a random string for the shorturl of our application.
 ```
 function generateRandomString() {
   let characterArray = []